seqan/seqan3/doc/howto/write_a_view/index.md

 [TOC]

-This HowTo documents how to write a view using the standard library and some helpers from SeqAn3.
+This HowTo documents how to write a view using the standard library and some helpers from SeqAn.

 \tutorial_head{Difficult, 120 min, \ref tutorial_concepts\,\ref tutorial_ranges, }